 A bit about me

-I'm Debbie, a writer and erstwhile academic, based in Cambridge, England, researching and writing about our experience of poetry.
+I'm Debbie, a writer based in Cambridge, England, researching and writing about our experience of poetry.
 There's more about that on my other site.
 (Yes, a different name, but still me!)

 As a child, I was a keen naturalist.
 Countless hours were spent fossicking in ponds and rock pools, and poring over W. Keble Martin’s Concise British Flora in Colour.
 So many questions!
 Is there really such a flower as the improbable snake's head fritillary – and where can I see one?
 If it's In Colour, why do all the plates with grasses have to be in black and white?
 And, if this is the Concise British Flora, then what on earth does the Full Flora look like?
 I drew and painted both flora and fauna in an attempt, I think, to get even closer to it all.
 In recent years, I have been trying to pick up where I left off.